Learn Magic: Lighting Multiplication x 11

 Want to learn more amazing feats?
 Check out our winter break camps!

-You can put the 6’s together however you’d like.
-And you can use whatever arithmetic symbols you want: +, -, x, or /.
-Tough one, eh?
+April is the 4th month, so a puzzle about 4’s seems appropriate.
+You can put the 4’s together however you’d like.
+And you can use any arithmetic operations: +, -, x, or /.

 Abra-Kid-Abra